How to relax sphincter muscles for constipation (Dr. Farahat).

 Taking a 30-minute daily walk or light exercise at home helps to stimulate colon motility.

 A sedentary lifestyle is one of the biggest risk factors for constipation.

 4- laxatives and stool softeners

-Taking a laxative, stool softer, or enema greatly helps with the relaxation of sphincters by making the poop easier to pass.
+A laxative, stool softer, or enema helps relax sphincters by making the poop easier to pass.

-Lubricating its way using warm water enema or inserting a lubricant (such as KY gel) will help more relaxation and easier passage of poop.
+Lubricating its way using a warm water enema or inserting a lubricant (such as KY gel) will help more relaxation and easier passage of poop.

 6- Finger relaxation